NSSL-SJTU/GeeSolver/README.md

 Text captchas have good user-friendliness, so many companies (e.g., Google, Microsoft, and Yandex) still use them on user login pages.
 After entering incorrect passwords multiple times, the user will be required to submit the results of text-based captchas.
 Detailed use cases and their security feature analysis are available on https://github.com/NSSL-SJTU/GeeSolver/tree/main/Cases.

-Since Alexa.com ends service on May 1, 2022, the complete list of the top 50 websites ranked by Alexa.com (including the corresponding captcha system) are available on https://github.com/NSSL-SJTU/GeeSolver/tree/main/AlexaList.
+Since Alexa.com ends service on May 1, 2022, the complete list of the top 50 websites ranked by Alexa.com (including the corresponding captcha system) is available on https://github.com/NSSL-SJTU/GeeSolver/tree/main/AlexaList.

 ## Reference